yogasta/ETL_S3_Redshift/readme.md

 ## Running the Pipeline

-1. Access the Airflow UI at `http://localhost:8090` (you can modify the port, user and password in the dockerfile.)
+1. Access the Airflow UI at `http://localhost:8090` (you can modify the port, user and password in the docker-compose file.)

 2. Enable the DAG "csv_to_s3_to_redshift" in the Airflow UI